Boi Tran Garden

 One often forgets the immediate context of a work of art.
-Certainly the context of its creation, of its "invention" by an artist, of its insertion in a "school" or a "flow", are often invoked or even developed.
+Certainly, the context of its creation, of its “invention” by an artist, of its insertion in a “school” or a “flow”, is often invoked or even developed.
 But, finally, perhaps in art the artist is of least importance because his destiny, sculpted by others, free or constrained, escapes him.
-Perhaps also, accordingly, is that the collection, this social link between the artist and his milieu, constitutes the most important evidence of art...
+Perhaps also, accordingly, is that the collection, this social link between the artist and his milieu, constitutes the most important evidence of art.

-The collection which we are proud to present here illustrates a profoundly vietnamese style of collecting: a hommage, without ostentation, to genuine masters; a eulogy to lacquer, the positioning of this collection within the space of a life: that which could have been a miniscule appartement in Hanoi with walls filled with piled up artworks is, here, a garden, filled with majestic trees and languid pools, where the wind comes to gently caress the "Nha ruong", those those exquisite old traditional wooden houses of Hue.
-An hommage to the national masters like....
+The collection which we are proud to present here illustrates a profoundly Vietnamese style of collecting: a homage, without ostentation, to genuine masters; a eulogy to the lacquer, the positioning of this collection within the space of life: that which could have been a minuscule apartment in Hanoi with walls filled with piled up artworks is, here, a garden, filled with majestic trees and languid pools, where the wind comes to gently caress the “Nha Ruong”, those exquisite old traditional wooden houses of Hue.
+A homage to the national masters like…

-A eulogy to lacquer: lacquer is, with painting on silk, one of the two major elements whish the Vietnamese School has brought to worls history.
-In this presented collection all the artists witness this: how can one forget that Tran Quang Tran was the first to produce a lacquer that met the new concepts advocated by Victor Tardieu's Ecole des Beaux Arts?
-How can one forget that To Ngoc Van was the creator of the finest lacquer masterpiece "Nghi chan ben doi" (Stopping Place on the Hill).
-And one must not overlook Truong Be (born on 1942), the greatest contemporary lacquer artist, of the calibre of Nguyen Gia Tri, and Nguyen Trung (born in 1940) whose lacquer production remains exceptional and Boi Tran (born in 1957) who knows how to portray his grace and force in a powerful composition - all of whom remind one of just how magnificent this extraordinary medium of lacquer is.
+A eulogy to lacquer: lacquer is, with painting on silk, one of the two major elements which the Vietnamese School has brought to world history.
+In this presented collection all the artists witness this: how can one forget that Tran Quang Tran was the first to produce a lacquer that met the new concepts advocated by Victor Tardieu’s Ecole des Beaux-Arts?
+How can one forget that To Ngoc Van was the creator of the finest lacquer masterpiece “Nghi chan ben doi” (Stopping Place on the Hill).
+And one must not overlook Truong Be (Vietnamese, B. 1942), the greatest contemporary lacquer artist, of the caliber of Nguyen Gia Tri, and Nguyen Trung (Vietnamese, B. 1940) whose lacquer production remains exceptional and Boi Tran (Vietnamese, B. 1957) who knows how to portray his grace and force in a powerful composition – all of whom remind one of just how magnificent this extraordinary medium of lacquer is.

 Large shadows sleep